 “Come on dear,” I told him.
 “Get real.
 Even your father could never want cheese with worms in it!
 He’ll thank us for getting rid of it!”

 “Throw it out?”
 Papà bellowed when we showed it to him.
 “The worms are the best part.
 Have a taste!”
-We didn’t stay around to watch.
+We didn’t stay to watch him eat.
 But I guess it was part of his war-years frugality.
 Any and all food must be eaten.
 Especially such rare and precious protein!
 Surely those worms were chock full of it!

 Some of the things under this new Italian sun really took a lot of getting used to!